fieldtrip/website/workshop/oslo2019/timefrequency.md

 To visualize the event-related power changes, a normalization with respect to a baseline interval will be performed.
 There are two possibilities for normalizing: (a) Subtracting, for each frequency, the average power in a baseline interval from all other power values.
 This gives, for each frequency, the _absolute change_ in power with respect to the baseline interval. (b) Expressing the raw power values as the relative increase or decrease with respect to the power in the baseline interval (for each frequency): active period devided by baseline.
 Note that the _relative baseline_ is expressed as a ratio; i.e. no change is represented by 1.

-Let's first look at the topographical representation of the power changes in a specified time-interval.
-We choose to look at 400 to 800 ms. We plot the data with an absolute baseline.
+Let's first look at the topographical representation of the power changes in a specified time-interval using  **[ft_topoplotTFR](/reference/ft_topoplotTFR)**.
+We choose to look at 400 to 800 ms and plot the data with an absolute baseline.

     cfg              = [];
     cfg.baseline     = [-0.5 -0.1];